HYKANTUS/pyFetch/README.md

 > cmd         runs the command prompt

-> osinfo      get general information about your computer
+> osinfo      gets general information about your computer

-> osASCII     get an ASCII image of your operating system's image
+> osASCII     gets an ASCII image of your operating system's image

-> osfetch     combination of osinfo and osASCII
+> osfetch     outputs combination of osinfo and osASCII